 Joshua (Jacob Kogan) is a very neatly dressed and highly mentally disturbed nine-year-old firstborn son of a young affluent Manhattan family.
 He is a prodigy on the piano, showing a marked preference for “dissonant” musical pieces.
 But as the movie progresses, they can no longer overlook the fact that their little boy is a sadistic sociopath whose behavior grows increasingly violent by the day.

-A boy named Oskar is being relentlessly bullied by other children at his school.
-One day while his head is being held underwater by his tormentors, another boy named Eli arrives and saves him by killing the bullies and chopping them to pieces.
+A lonely boy named Oskar is being relentlessly bullied by other children at his school.
+One day another boy named Eli arrives.
 Oskar and Eli become best friends, although Oskar remains ignorant to the fact that Eli is a vampire.
 The film was originally released in Sweden as Låt den rätte komma in.

 Laura (Belen Rueda) is a young married woman who was raised in an orphanage.
 She returns to the orphanage with her husband to adopt a young boy named Simón.
 The boy is a bit strange, as he is prone to drawing pictures of an imaginary friend named Tomás, whom Simón depicts in various drawings as always wearing a sack mask.
 Laura eventually learns to her horror that not only is Simón HIV-positive; one day he will shove her inside her bathroom and lock her inside while he’s wearing a sack mask.
 The film was originally released in Spain as El orfanato.

 Around the New Year’s celebration, a group of friends gather at a countryside cabin to celebrate the holidays with their children.
 Unfortunately, the kids start offing the parents one by one.
 It turns out that the children have been exposed to a strange bacteria that is affecting all the kids in the vicinity—including those who keep emerging from the woods to murder adults.